 Much of Brittany's history dates back to its Celtic roots.
 The landscape is littered with ancient and mysterious standing stones and the local language (sadly in danger of dying out) is based on Celtic, more closely resembling Welsh than French.
-The Celts came from Britain around the 6th century with the culture, traditions and folklore that still reign supreme in the region today, particularly in the rather arid interior, lending Brittany a touch of mystery and enchantment.
+The Celts came from Britain around the 6th century.
+Their culture, traditions and folklore still reign supreme in the region today, particularly in the rather arid interior, lending Brittany a touch of mystery and enchantment.
 There are a number of festivals in the various small towns, celebrating everything from military victories to religious icons to the 'idiot of the forest'.

-The Bretons maintained an independent state until the 16th century in this northwest corner of France, which also helped to ensure the survival of their unique heritage and traditions.
+The Bretons maintained an independent state until the 16th century in this northwest corner of France, which helped to ensure the survival of their unique heritage and traditions.
 Brittany protrudes into the Atlantic with a beautiful, irregular coastline featuring inlets, cliffs, offshore islands and stretches of white, sandy beach.
 It is the coastline that has made Brittany the most popular summer holiday destination in France, next to the Côte d'Azur, for both French and foreign visitors.
-The coast is liberally sprinkled with resorts and campsites, and always full during the summer season.
+The coast is liberally sprinkled with resorts and campsites, and is always full during the summer season.